javidav82/MCUNIR_euos_iob_ai/README.md

-# EU OS IOB AI Library
+# IOB AI Library

-Modular Library for IOB Detection in EU OS.
+Modular Library for IOB Detection.

 GitHub Project for the Library:

 This annex presents the complete structure of the euos_iob_ai library and the access path to its GitHub repository.
-The purpose of the library is to detect insider threats (IOBs) within the EU OS operating system.
+The purpose of the library is to detect insider threats (IOBs).
 Each component has been developed in Python to facilitate the integration of pre-trained models.

 The folder organization reflects the four main stages: event capture, processing, detection, and alert notification.
 Additionally, it includes a generic model loader and a main entry point to orchestrate the flow.